github/codeql/docs/language/writing-codeql-queries/ql-tutorials/introduction-to-ql.rst

 Further reading
 ---------------

--  For a more technical description of the underlying language, see the ":doc:`QL language reference <ql-language-reference:index>`."
+-  For a more technical description of the underlying language, see the ":ref:`QL language reference <ql-language-reference>`."